karmakaze/safeql/README.md

 * functional composition of asynchronous results
 * asynchronous batch querying of entities and relationships
-* type-safe query expression composition
+* type-safe query composition
 * raw queries as typed expressions
 * safe SQL statements generated from expressions
-* composable query templates with smart parameter binding
+* composable templates with smart parameter binding
+* code generator from schema sources

 ## Shut up and show me the code already